apache/cordova-docs/docs/en/edge/guide/platforms/ios/webview.md

 ## Adding your HTML, CSS and JavaScript assets

-1. Create a new folder in your project on disk, `www` for example.
+1. Create a new directory in your project on disk, `www` for example.

-2. Put your HTML, CSS and JavaScript assets into this folder.
+2. Put your HTML, CSS and JavaScript assets into this directory.

-3. Drag and drop the folder into the Project Navigator of Xcode.
+3. Drag and drop the directory into the Project Navigator of Xcode.

 4. Choose the __Create folder references for any added folders__ radio button.